 Having this dog at your doorstep also means ample protection at home.
 This dog will be great to you and your family, but for anyone that it doesn’t know, they will make sure that you know that they are unsure about them.

 These dogs are intelligent, making them easy to train.
 By positively rewarding them, you will see great results quickly.
-When it comes to sports, playing fetch with a mountain cur is something that all people should do at least once in their life.
-They have so much energy, and I am pretty sure you will tire out before they do.
-The mountain cur is a large dog, reaching weights of 60 pounds, and standing tall at 26 inches.
+When it comes to sports, playing fetch with a mountain cur is something everyone should do at least once.
+They have so much energy; I am sure you will tire out before they do.
+The mountain cur is a large dog, reaching weights of 60 pounds and standing tall at 26 inches.

 The Mudi was bred to protect, and they do it very well.
-Originally bred to protect sheep, they are also excellent at herding.
-This makes them a dog that is very intelligent and one that, when trained, able to complete any job thrown at them.
+Produced initially to protect sheep, they are also excellent at herding.
+This makes them brilliant dogs that, when trained, can complete any job thrown at them.

-Mudi’s have their origins tracing back to Hungary.
-They are a breed that is full of great enthusiasm, with a determination to protect your property.
+Mudis have their origins traced back to Hungary.
+They are a breed full of great enthusiasm and determination to protect your property.

 They make excellent guard dogs if that is what you require.
-When around family and friends, the Mudi makes an excellent companion.
-They are a dog that can get bored easily and do not like to be left all day.
+When around family and friends, the Mudi makes a perfect companion.
+They are a dog that can get bored quickly and do not like to be left all day.

-They have a short curly coat, with colors such as brown, black, fawn, white, ash, and citrus.
-The coat, although curly, is easier to groom than it looks.
-These dogs can stand at heights up to 19 inches with weights of 29 pounds.
+They have short curly coats with colors such as brown, black, fawn, white, ash, and citrus.
+The skin, although curly, is easier to groom than it looks.
+These dogs can stand at heights up to 19 inches and weigh 29 pounds.